christophcrichter-testorg/buildly-ui/README.md

-+++
-title = "Midgard-React"
-+++

-# Midgard-React
+# Buildy-UI-React

 ## Summary

-Midgard-React is a [React](https://reactjs.org/) web app that implements the core features of [Midgard](https://docs.walhall.io/walhall/midgard).
+Buildy-UI-React is a [React](https://reactjs.org/) web app that implements the core features of [Midgard](https://docs.walhall.io/walhall/midgard).

-Midgard-React is your **app root repository.** When you create a [Walhall app](https://docs.walhall.io/walhall), Walhall forks Midgard-React to your GitHub account and gives it the same name as your app.
-It comes pre-configured to communicate with your app's API via [BiFrost](https://docs.walhall.io/walhall/bifrost).
+Buildy-UI-React is your **app root repository.** When you create a Buildy app, the UI and admin for it is imported with either React or Angular frameworks and adds Buildy-UI-React to your GitHub account and gives it the same name as your app.
+It comes pre-configured to communicate with your app's API via [Buildy](https://buildly.io).
 This is where you develop your Walhall app.

 Current React version: **v0.0.1.**